peldszus/alpha-zero-general-lib/README.md

 This is a fork of https://github.com/suragnair/alpha-zero-general turned into a library.

 The idea is to have a small and clean library version of the code, with minimal requirements, without many implementations of specific games or large model files.
+The only 'heavy' requirement is the [ray](https://github.com/ray-project/ray/)-library, which is used to make the algorithm fully async and parallelized (potentially even across multiple machines).

 ## Information

-A simplified, highly flexible, commented and (hopefully) easy to understand implementation of self-play based reinforcement learning based on the AlphaGo Zero paper (Silver et al).
-It is designed to be easy to adopt for any two-player turn-based adversarial game and any deep learning framework of your choice.
+A simplified, highly flexible, commented and (hopefully) easy to understand implementation of the self-play based reinforcement learning algorithm Alpha Zero.
+It is designed to be easy to adopt for any two-player turn-based adversarial game with perfect information.
+Use it with the machine learning framework you like.
 A sample implementation has been provided for the game of Othello in TensorFlow/Keras, see `example/othello/`.

+## Usage

-To use this library for a game of your choice, subclass from `alpha_zero_general.Game` and `alpha_zero_general.NeuralNet` and implement their functions.
+To use this library for the game of your choice, subclass from `Game` and `NeuralNet` and implement their functions.
+Define your config and use the `Coach` to start the learning algorithm.
+Test your model by playing against it in the `Arena` against one of the `Player` classes.
+Evaluate multiple players in a `League` and let it calculate the ELO score for you.

-`alpha_zero_general.Coach` contains the core training loop and ```alpha_zero_general.MCTS``` performs the Monte Carlo Tree Search.
+## Motivation

+Why did I do this?
+Well, mostly for myself. :) I wanted to play with the algorithm, I was in a mood of working with existing code, and I wanted to learn about ray.

-## TODO list
+## ToDo list

 **Library:**
 * [x] Poetry based build that works as library